 To meet those expectations, marketers need to develop a steady flow of compelling content.
-You start the content journey with ideas and concepts, then create and manage assets, deliver and personalise experiences and finally analyse performance.
+You start the content journey with ideas and concepts, then create and manage assets, deliver and personalize experiences, and finally analyze performance.
 And you need to do all of this fast enough for the experiences to adapt instantly to every channel and screen your customer may use.
-The goal is achieving what McKinsey calls marketing’s holy grail: digital personalisation at scale.
+The goal is achieving what McKinsey calls marketing’s holy grail: digital personalization at scale.

 Creating authentic one-to-one experiences requires extensive resources and an investment that your budget may not support.
-Even if you’re flush with cash, you can’t scale manually — you simply cannot hire that many people or analyse such vast datasets.
+Even if you’re flush with cash, you can’t scale manually — you simply cannot hire that many people or analyze such vast data sets.
 The solution lies where content marketing and AI meet — content intelligence.

 “Content Intelligence…is technology that helps content understand itself — what it’s about, how it speaks, how effective it is at accomplishing certain goals, what emotions it calls to mind, etc.”

 But even large global enterprises are just getting started.
 According to Harvard Business Review, “AI adoption is in its infancy, with just 20 percent of our survey respondents using one or more AI technologies at scale or in a core part of their business, and only half of those using three or more.”
 And Harvard Business Review also notes that 41 percent of companies are experimenting or piloting AI, leading them to expect an inflection point soon, with technologies like machine learning and natural language processing maturing and proving their value.